 Para kanako, daghan man gyod mag apas nimo kay hitsuraan pod baya ka, Do.

-Sa akong tantu-tanto, kanang imong bigote ang imong asset
+Sa akong tantu-tanto, kanang imong bigote ang imong asset.

 Lami man god daw nang giluk-gilok!